 Having a good set of shirts will take you far in this live, and although it’s not a sin these days to wear a tee-shirt with your suit, shirts are certainly a more dressed up look.
 Their ability to dress up jeans also means you can look good in the comfort of your favorite denim.

 I recommend 100% cotton, which will last longer than almost any other fabric.
-Although it creases easier than a polyester (or poly-cotton) it breaths easier and doesn’t retain moisture as badly as other fabrics.
+Although it creases easier than a polyester (or poly-cotton) it breaths easier and doesn’t retain moisture as much as other fabrics.
 Silk and linen shirts do breath easier, but can be scratchy and are difficult to keep clean and pressed.

 Your collar (when buttoned up) should fit snug around your neck while allowing one finger to pass around between the collar and your neck comfortably.
 The fit of the collar can only be altered about 1cm smaller or larger, so getting a good fit here is important.
 You can also cheat with elasticated collar extenders if you struggle to feel comfortable in a tie.